kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## A Generated Wrapper Is Often Easier to Explain Than a Runtime Chain
+## A Generated Wrapper Is Often Easier to Explain Than a Runtime Chain { #generated-wrapper-easier }

 This distinction becomes particularly visible when teaching or reviewing cross-cutting behavior.